Electrical Work: Electric Main Panel and Circuit Breakers

 How does an Electric Panel Work?

-It is possible to flip the switch to turn it off in the event that the breaker goes off.
-If the fuse explodes, it can’t be reset in older homes with fuse boxes.
+Switches can be turned to turn it off if the breaker goes off.
+If the fuse is blown, it can’t be reset in older homes that have fuse boxes.

 Electric Main Panel Installation Cost